Tanushree963/Tweet_Map/README.md

 # Tweet Map
-I have tried visualize the most popular tweets by their location by searching for the most trending topic on a specific date or time interval.
+I have tried visualize the most popular tweets by their location by searching for the tweets of any trending topic on a specific date or time interval.
 And the map generated is displayed on the web.
 Tools used-
   - Tweepy
   - Pandas